 Policy Leads to Improved Treatment Access for Adolescents Living with HIV

-Children, aged 10 to 14, living with HIV in sub-Saharan Africa are receiving antiretroviral treatment (ART) earlier as countries adopt the World Health Organization’s (WHO) recommendation for immediate treatment of HIV regardless of the severity of their illness.
+Children ages 10 to 14 and living with HIV in sub-Saharan Africa are receiving antiretroviral treatment (ART) earlier as countries adopt the World Health Organization’s (WHO) recommendation for immediate care regardless of the severity of their illness.
 And a new study shows that the change has had a positive impact on this hard-to-reach group.

 In the study published in The Journal of Infectious Diseases, researchers Olga Tymejczyk and Ellen Brazier (of CUNY’s Graduate School of Public Health and Health Policy) utilized data from HIV clinics in seven sub-Saharan African countries.
-Using a regression discontinuity design, the team found that after national adoption of Treat All policies, there were large increases in the proportion of young adolescents who initiated treatment within 30 days of enrolling in HIV care.
+The team found that after national adoption of Treat All policies, there were large increases in the proportion of young adolescents who initiated treatment within 30 days of enrolling in HIV care.